How To Taste Your Way Through The Real Little Italy, NYC

 This fish market has been a staple in the neighborhood for over 80 years.

 They sell fresh fish, clams, and oysters.
-Oysters used to be the number one exported item from the bays of Manhattan in the 1700s and 1800’s.
+Oysters used to be the number one exported item from the bays of Manhattan in the 1700s and 1800s.

-Add to google maps: Cosenza’s Fish Market
+Add to Google Maps: Cosenza Fish Market

 Calabria Pork Store

-Another generational business, in the neighborhood for 80 plus years, they are a butcher shop, specializing in sausage.
+Another generational business, in the neighborhood for 80-plus years, they are a butcher shop, specializing in sausage.

-They sell dried Italian meats, sausages, salami and they even have free samples of dried meats and cheeses for you to try before you buy.
-They are famously known for having a pork chandelier on the ceiling, so don’t forget to look up when you enter!
+They sell dried Italian meats, sausages, and salami and they even have free samples of dried meats and cheeses for you to try before you buy.

-Add to google maps: Calabria
+Add to Google Maps: Calabria

 Wheels of Cheese